paragonie/sapient/README.md

 Sapient allows you to quickly and easily add application-layer cryptography to your API requests and responses. **Requires PHP 7.**

+Sapient was designed and implemented by [the PHP security and cryptography team at Paragon Initiative Enterprises](https://paragonie.com).

 > See [our blog post about using Sapient to harden your PHP-powered APIs](https://paragonie.com/blog/2017/06/hardening-your-php-powered-apis-with-sapient)
 > for more information about its design rationale and motivation.